H-language/docs/README.md

 -------
 ## a quick overview
-<H>H</H> is a single-file syntactic layer that transforms C into a more readable, functional programming language.
+<H>H</H> is a single-file syntactic layer that reshapes C into a more readable and understandable language.
 Hydrogen Language provides:
 - Intuitive and explicit keywords
 - Functional programming patterns